firesim/firesim/docs/FireSim-Basics.rst

 Generally speaking, you only need to follow step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.

+Other on-premises tutorials follow a similar format.

-Now, hit Next to proceed with setup.
+Now, hit Next to proceed with setup or look at the sidebar to jump to on-premises tutorials.